miniBill/minibill.github.io/doc/_posts/2019-08-01-haskelm-2-don-t-put-that-on-record.md

 `Monad.forever` just does what it says on the tin: it executes something forever.

 This works but consumes a lot of CPU while idling.
-One thing I remember is that the simplest way to not do that is to suspend the thread a bit:
+The simplest way to not do that is to suspend the thread a bit:

 ```haskell
 import qualified "base" Control.Concurrent as Concurrent